tardate/LittleArduinoProjects/Electronics101/LedDrivers/QX5252JouleThief/README.md

 As a test and demonstration, I'm ignoring the solar charging aspect here, and just use the chip as a "joule thief" to drive an LED with a battery that has a lower voltage than the forward voltage of the LED.

-To make things a little interesting, I'll build this a a free-standing circuit that just clips onto the battery.
+To make things a little interesting, I'll build this as a free-standing circuit that just clips onto the battery.

-The battery I'm using here is an AG8 (aka LR1120, 191) rated for 1.55V, and I confirmed it cannot directly drive the LED I'm using - a nice blue 0805 SMD (and blue typically has much higher forward voltage than other colours).
+The battery I'm using here is an AG8 (aka LR1120, 191) rated at 1.55V, and I confirmed it cannot directly drive the LED I'm using - a nice blue 0805 SMD (and blue typically has much higher forward voltage than other colours).

 Only 4 parts  are required: